 First and foremost, luxury customers, just like every other customer, want fast product delivery.
 Generally speaking, the majority of customers, no matter if they paid $5 or $5000, want their products to be delivered as soon as possible.
 But when customers buy a high-end product, they expect a premium and fast delivery.

 Any online customer who spends thousands of dollars needs to be offered more than just browsing products and credit card information.
 In fact, some luxury product manufacturers have already switched to UX design and luxury design.

 In other words, luxury customers expect to see a premium online store design, so choose your store’s layout carefully.
 Your store’s design plays a central role in improving your luxury product marketing because it can increase your brand’s reputation.

 Advertise on Bing

 You might be wondering why we chose Bing over Google AdWords.
-While Google Adwords is way more popular, there’s a perfectly logical explanation to it.
+While Google Adwords is way more popular, there’s a perfectly logical explanation for it.
 Namely, Bing is often visited by a rich clientele, which is the perfect audience for placing ads.
 Over 26% of its monthly visitors have a household income that is positioned in the top 25% in the U.S. These households make a minimum of $100.000 per year.
-Out of 638 million unique searches, this counts to around 165 million luxury customers.
+Out of 638 million unique searchers, this counts to around 165 million luxury customers.

 The best part is, Bing is often underrated in terms of ad pricing.
 Not only is it cheaper than Google’s AdWords, but it can provide much better results.
 For example, you can reach a more specific audience that is partnered with Yahoo and Bing’s partner advertising networks.
 This is definitely worth checking out.